 Struggling with gender dysphoria can absolutely be serious, too – that’s why we care so much.
 However, gender dysphoria is distinct from “identifying as transgender” – and treatment for gender dysphoria is psychological in nature, not medical.

-Under laws like Arkansas’s SAFE Act, children are protected from puberty blockers and cross-sex hormones.
+Under laws like Arkansas’s SAFE Act (Help Not Harm), children are protected from puberty blockers and cross-sex hormones.
 That includes minors who have already used them.
 That is a good thing: no minor should be subjected to this as a form of “treatment.”
 The discontinuation of puberty blockers and cross-sex hormones should be conducted under the care of a licensed physician.
 There appears to be some evidence that slowly weaning off cross-sex hormones will lessen the emotional liability that often occurs with large hormonal swings.

 Have questions?
 Want to learn more about positive solutions on this issue?
 Check out these resources: